Clark University: 2000s

 In summer 2012, Clark University underwent more renovations.
 The city of Worcester allowed the university to close Downing Street to unite the campus.
 The area was landscaped to become a pedestrian plaza.
 Johnson and Sanford halls were united to become the Johnson Sanford Center featuring new social, study, and multimedia spaces.
 The project included addition of an outdoor roof terrace and an elevator to all levels.
 The university has recently begun a project called LEEP to connect students and the world of academia to practical experience.

 Summer 2016 saw the completion of a new Alumni and Student Engagement Center building, extending the campus across Main Street.
-The facility is a mixed-use building containing administrative offices, lecture halls, meeting rooms, and some retail space, and features a modern architectural look and a roof-top solar array.
+The facility is a mixed-use building containing administrative offices, lecture halls, meeting rooms, and some retail space, and features a modern architectural look and a rooftop solar array.

 In 2022, graduate students at the university organized as Clark University Graduate Workers United, a chapter of Teamsters Local 170.
 An NLRB-overseen election resulted in a 100–7 vote in favor of unionization, after which the union and university entered into negotiations.
 On October 3, 2022, the graduate workers' union began an indefinite strike over wages, benefits, and working conditions that continued until that Friday, October 7, when the union and the university announced a tentative agreement on a contract.
 On the following Wednesday, October 13, the union unanimously ratified the contract, which took effect immediately.
+The contract expired on September 1, 2025, and CUGWU held a strike authorization vote on September 2, 2025.

+In 2024, undergraduate student workers at Clark also began a campaign to unionize with Teamsters Local 170.
+The group publicly announced their intent to unionize through an Instagram post on January 17, 2025 and Teamsters Local 170 filed for an election on their behalf with the NLRB on February 14, 2025.
+The proposed unit included all undergraduate student workers and graduate workers not covered under the existing contract, a total of 620 employees.
+However, Teamsters Local 170 withdrew their election petition on February 28, 2025, citing concerns about Clark's stated intent to challenge the NLRB's Columbia 2016 decision, which protects the right of student workers at private universities to unionize.
+On March 5, Clark University Undergraduate Workers United and Teamsters Local 170 called for the university to sign a card check neutrality agreement, which would allow the group to unionize without a formal NLRB election.
+On March 13, 2025, the group began an indefinite strike for card check neutrality that continued until March 23, 2025, when Clark University Undergraduate Workers United organizers released a statement announcing their decision to end the strike but continuing to call for card check neutrality.

+In response to growing concerns over the budget and enrollment trends, Clark announced its plans to cut faculty positions by 30% from 2025 to 2028 as part of a larger restructuring of the university, which also includes programming cuts.